OpenNebula/docs/source/installation_and_configuration/authentication/fireedge.rst

 Fireedge Authentication
 =======================

-By default Fireedge works with the default ``core`` authentication method (user and password) although you can configure any authentication mechanism supported by OpenNebula.
-In this section you will learn how to enable other authentication.
+By default, Fireedge works with the default ``core`` authentication method (user and password) although you can configure any authentication mechanism supported by OpenNebula.
+In this section, you will learn how to enable other authentication.

 * **Web client and Fireedge server**.
 Authentication is based on the credentials stored in the OpenNebula database for the user.
 Depending on the type of these credentials the authentication method can be: ``remote`` and ``opennebula``